tilek/random/principles/general/communication/general.md

   It will take more time but it's still better than risking a long-term relationship forever.<br>
   <br>
   Failures:<br>
-  * 2022-08-11 Ana: bringing up the situation with Andreea and punting, touching on trust<br>&nbsp;
+  * 2022-08-11 Ana: bringing up the situation with Andreea and punting, touching on trust<br>

   Successes:<br>
   * 2022-08-10 Zhanyl: she started interviewing with Google.
-Ana fixed my comment about reintegrating her into the Outtalent program.<br>&nbsp;
+Ana fixed my comment about reintegrating her into the Outtalent program.<br>
   <br>